 COM 340 Public Relations Writing (3).
 Prerequisite: COM 330.
 The development of professional public relations writing skills.
 Effective methods of conceptualizating, researching, and presenting information to the relevant publics.
 Fall/Summer.

-COM 345 Intro to Public Relations (3).
+COM 345 Social Media & Society (3).
 Prerequisite: EH 102 or EH 104.
 What are social media, who uses them, who gains from them, and how are they transforming the media landscape and the way we communicate?
 Students will become familiar with a range of social media tools, analyze and discuss their uses and implications, and develop participation literacy.
 They will have the opportunity to explore both theory and practice of social media through writing assignments, interactive assignments, and course projects.
 Fall/Spring.

 COM 358 Communication Theory (3).
 Prerequisites: COM 200, Junior standing or instructor’s permission.
 Theories of the processes and effects of mass communication, including the discussion and analysis of research findings on race, gender, and ethnicity.
 Also deals with numbers for journalists—basic math and statistics for journalists.

 COM 375 Internet Production (3).
 Prerequisites: Junior standing and COM 205 or COM 315, or special permission of instructor.
 This course focuses specifically on online journalism techniques; reporting, writing and editing news/Information for Interactive media, particularly the Internet.
 Covers web usability, web design and HTML authoring while requiring both journalistic and computer skills.
 Fall/Spring.

 COM 380 Communication Law (3).
 Prerequisite: Junior standing and permission of instructor.
 Study of legal system of state and nation as related to media, including libel, privacy, copyright, access, contract and First Amendment issues.
 Emphasis on gender, religion, and ethnic diversity issues as they apply to communication law.
 Fall/Spring/May.